 - Remember, you’re a driver.
 Just like you would be in a car.
 As a cyclist on the road, you have to adhere to each and every one of the same laws that motorists do.

 - Don’t listen to music.
-Not only can you not hear what’s going on around you when you’re wearing headphones, but it’s also illegal or restricted in certain sates.
+Not only can you not hear what’s going on, but it’s also illegal in certain states.

 - Check, check, and then check again.
 Any time you are turning, heading into an intersection, or doing anything that changes your position on the road, always check and double check for cars.